an-dr/microlog/README.md

 ### Log Verbosity

-The default log level is `LOG_TRACE`, such that nothing is ignored.
+The default log level is `LOG_DEBUG`, such that nothing is ignored.

 There are two ways to modify it so that all logs below the given level will not be written to `stderr`: